kataras/rizla/README.md

   project.Name = "My super project"
   // Allow reload every 3 seconds or more no less project.AllowReloadAfter = time.Duration(3) * time.Second

+  // Custom subdirectory matcher, for the watcher, return true to include this folder to the watcher
+  // the default adds all subdirectories to the watcher, except ".git", "node_modules", "vendor"
-  // Custom file matcher
+  //
+  // NOTE: This also executes on runtime if a new folder added, so you calculate and possible 'future' subdirectories. project.Watcher = func(absolutePath string) bool {
+     return absolutePath != "THIS_SUBDIRECTORY_SHOULD_BE_IGNORED_FROM_THE_WATCHER"
+  }

-  project.Matcher = func(filename string) bool {
+  // Custom file matcher on runtime (file change), return true to reload when a file with this name changed project.Matcher = func(filename string) bool {
 	 return filename == "I_want_to_reload_only_when_this_file_changed.go"
   }
   // Add arguments, these will be used from the executable file project.Args = []string{"-myargument","the value","-otherargument","a value"}
-  // Set custom callback when a change to this project is happening project.OnChange = func() {
+  // Set custom callback when a change to this project is happening project.OnChange = func(name string) {
-    println("my project's source code has been changed, the rizla will care take of the app reloading!!!!!'")
+    println("my project's source code "+name+" has been changed, the rizla will care take of the app reloading!!!!!'")
   }

   // End of optional